almamarie/nodejs-react-todo/README.md

 ### GET '/'

-The route is used to check if the system is properly configured
+- The route is used to check if the system is properly configured

-#### Request Arguments: None
+- Request Arguments: None

-Returns: A hard coded object with 2 keys, success, and message. success is either True or False message always containg the string "successfully configured system"
+- Returns: A hard coded object with 2 keys, success, and message.

-category_string key:value pairs.
+- success is either True or False

-#### Response format
+- message always containg the string "successfully configured system"

-The enpoint returns data in the following format:
+- Response: The endpoint returns data in the following format:

 ```json
 {